 Our laws are snapshots of our values.
 Historians can look back at a society’s laws and see it’s problems, values, and aspirations.

 Conn.
 Gen. Stat.
 Sec.
-10-29a declares the 11th day in September as Remembrance day “in memory of those who lost their lives or suffered injuries in the terrorist attacks on September 11, 2001, and in honor of the service, sacrifice and contributions of the firefighters, police officers and other personnel who responded to such attacks.”
+10-29a declares the 11th day in September as Remembrance day “in memory of those who lost no prescription price their lives or suffered injuries in the terrorist attacks on September 11, 2001, and in honor of the service, sacrifice and contributions of the firefighters, police officers and other personnel who responded to such attacks.”

 Perhaps none of Connecticut’s statutes better embodies the values, problems, and aspirations of the people of Connecticut.